Handbook of Operating Procedures 9-2010

 1. to purchase parking permits in designated areas;

-1. and may be eligible for tuition benefits.
+1. and may be eligible for tuition reduction benefits.
 (Refer to Section X below)

 1. Reappointment

-A department may reappoint an assistant instructor if it is determined that reappointment is to the benefit of the institution.
-Prior service does not guarantee reappointment to an assistant instructor position.
-An assistant instructor may be considered for reappointment if:
+An Administrative unit, college or school may reappoint an Assistant Instructor if it is determined that reappointment is to the benefit of the institution.
+Prior service does not guarantee reappointment to an Assistant Instructor position.
+An Assistant Instructor may be considered for reappointment if:

-1. he or she has, in the opinion of the chair of the employing department, provided satisfactory service;
+1. they have, in the opinion of the head of the employing Administrative Unit, college or school, provided satisfactory service;

-1. and he or she meets the qualifications set forth in Section A above.
+1. and they have met the qualifications set forth in Section A above.

 1. Termination of Appointment